catalystdao/catalyst/evm/README.md

 The EVM implementation is to be used as a reference implementation for further implementations.

+# Catalyst Contracts
+## SwapPoolCommon.sol

+A contract abstract, implementing logic which doesn't depend on the swap curve.
+Among these are:

+- Security limit logic
+- Pool administration
+- Connection management
+- Escrow logic

+Swap Pools can inherit `SwapPoolCommon.sol` to automatically be compliant with IBC callbacks and the security limit.

+`SwapPoolCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure the pool is correctly setup.

+## SwapPoolVolatile.sol

+Extends `SwapPoolCommon.sol` with the price curve $P(w) = \frac{W}{w \ln(2)}$.
+This approximates the constant product AMM, also called $x \cdot y = k$.
+The swap curve is known from Uniswap v2 and Balancer.

+## SwapPoolAmplified.sol

+Extends `SwapPoolCommon.sol` with the price curve $P(w) = \frac{1}{w^\theta} \cdot (1-\theta)$.
+This flattens the swap curve such that the marginal price is closer to 1:1.
+The flattening depends on $\theta$, where $\theta = 0$ always delivers 1:1 swaps.
+This is similar to Stable Swap except that the swap is computed asynchronously instead of synchronously.

+## SwapPoolFactory.sol

+Both `SwapPoolVolatile.sol` and `SwapPoolFactory.sol` are deployed disabled as a result of inheriting `SwapPoolCommon.sol`.
+To ease pool creation, `SwapPoolFactory.sol` wraps the deployment of minimal proxies and the associated setup of the Swap Pool in a single call.

 ## CatalystIBCInterface.sol

 An intermediate contract between swap pools and the message router.
 This contract is specifically designed to sit between Catalyst swap pools and an IBC compliant message router.